Revision of permitted substances for use in organic production (2025)

 In certain instances, farmers in non-EU countries, with specific conditions that are different from EU production conditions, will require different tools.
 Recognised control authorities/bodies can ask the Commission to evaluate and authorise additional substances in non-EU countries for use in the production of organic products for the EU market (Regulation 2021/1165, Art.
 10).

-For further information see New EU Organic Regulation Explained.
+For further information see New EU Organic Regulation explained.

 Resources